spaceconcordia/rocketry-performance/documentation/dynamic_parameters.md

 ##### Stability Derivative

 The *Stability Derivative* $C_{N\alpha}$ is a dimensionless parameter, used to calculate the force normal to the longitudinal axis, and is dependent on the shape of the component.
-It is also the slope of the *Normal Force Coefficient*.
+It is the slope of the *Normal Force Coefficient* plotted against the angle-of-attack.
+For low angles of attack, it is nearly constant.

+TODO show figure

+[@source]

 The total *Stability Derivative* is the sum of all *i* rocket component stability derivatives